About Us: Overview

-The mission of the SMA Foundation is to accelerate the development of a treatment for SMA, the number one genetic killer of infants and toddlers.
+The mission of the SMA Foundation is to accelerate the development of a treatment for Spinal Muscular Atrophy.
+SMA is the leading genetic cause of death in young children.

 The SMA Foundation was established in 2003 by Loren Eng and Dinakar Singh, parents of a child with SMA.